 Most triples, of course, cannot simply be instantiated from axioms.
-For these, we must apply inference rules, such as [comp], [if], [while], and [cons] in Figure 1.
-Inference rules comprise one or more premises (given above the horizontal line), and exactly one conclusion (given underneath).
-If we can prove the triples in the premise, then we can deduce the triple in the conclusion.
+For these, we must apply inference rules, such as [comp], [if], [while], and [cons] from Figure 1.
+Inference rules consist of at least one premise (given above the horizontal line), and exactly one conclusion (given underneath).
+If we can prove the premises, then we can deduce the triple in the conclusion.
 For example, to prove the triple: